Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 3. Ribbon microphone:

-Ribbon microphone is expensive and the BEST for recording instruments such as acoustic guitars and drums.
+The ribbon microphone is expensive and the BEST for recording instruments such as acoustic guitars and drums.

-I recommend you invest in a good quality dynamic microphone because it is durable, versatile and able to reduce background-noise while recording.
+I recommend you invest in a good quality dynamic microphone because it is durable, versatile, and able to reduce background-noise while recording.

-Note: don’t forget to buy a pop filter – must-have for vocal recording, it reduces ‘popping’ sounds like /p/, /s/, etc.
+Note: don’t forget to buy a pop filter – a must-have for vocal recording, it reduces ‘popping’ sounds like /p/, /s/, etc.

-5# Studio Headphones
+#5.
+Studio Headphones

 - Close-back headphones are BEST for vocal recording and tracking because they are designed to isolate you from the outside sounds.

-6# Studio Monitor
+#6.
+Studio Monitor

 The studio monitors are the speakers but nothing like a normal speaker you usually see.
 Because those speakers are designed for music listeners and studio monitors are designed for music producers.